 - Legacy system compatibility: integration with older applications may present challenges, requiring strategic updates or replacements to maintain security integrity.

 - Enhancing compliance & data protection.
-For industries with stringent compliance requirements, Zero Trust simplifies the process by enforcing security policies that align with regulations like PCI DSS and NIST 800-207.
-By isolating sensitive data and ensuring that all connections are secure and monitored, Zero Trust supports compliance and eases the audit process.
+For industries with stringent compliance requirements, Zero trust simplifies the process by enforcing security policies that align with regulations like PCI DSS and NIST SP 800-207.
+By isolating sensitive data and ensuring that all connections are secure and monitored, zero trust can also help organizations meet standards such as PCI DSS.

-Zero Trust network access offers a more flexible alternative without emphasizing assets or network location.
+Zero trust network access offers a more flexible alternative by verifying users and devices without relying on network location alone.

 1. Only secure connections can access internal resources

-Technologies like VPN can help encrypt data in transit, preventing hijacking.
+Technologies like VPNs and zero trust network access (ZTNA) can help encrypt data in transit, preventing hijacking.
 This ensures that only verified connections interact with your network.
 By doing this, the integrity and confidentiality of data are maintained, safeguarding against external threats.

 2. Need-to-know basis for access control